Search the full range of products and services available here at Glaston with our handy search bar.

 If you can’t find what you’re looking for then please get in touch on +44 (0)1695 51010 or email firstname.lastname@example.org and one of our advisers will be happy to discuss your requirements and offer a solution.

 Is your factory closing down over the Christmas and New Year break?
 This is often the only time of the year that many factories stop production completely and shut up shop.
 Unfortunately, this time period coincides with some of the coldest weather of the year.
 Many industrial compressors have run all year at +70 degrees, so when they are shut down and cool to close to freezing this can give rise to condensation problems with the electrics and motors.

-At Glaston, we offer bespoke maintenance advice to help shutdown your cooling water system, or air compressors in the correct manner ensuring they are reliable on restart.
-The main points to consider are as follows:
+Shutting your equipment down for a Christmas break is sometimes unavoidable, but there are ways to safely maintain your machinery while you are away.
+At Glaston, we offer bespoke air compressor maintenance advice to help shutdown your cooling water system, or air compressors in the correct manner ensuring they are reliable on restart.

-- If possible block any vents into the compressor room to help keep the compressor room above +5 DegC – if you have risk of the room falling below zero then we would strongly recommend additional room heating for frost protection.
+If possible, block any vents into the compressor room to help keep the compressor room above +5 Degrees – if you have risk of the room falling below zero then we would strongly recommend additional room heating for frost protection.

 If you are operating water cooled compressors make sure your water is correctly treated with antifreeze.
 If not and the temperature drops, as with any water supply, it will cause damage to the compressor and the cooling water system itself which isn’t easily repaired and can be very costly.

 Drain all air receivers to make sure there is no condensate left to sit and freeze in cold weather.